alex-pv01/alex-pv01.github.io/README.md

 # **Welcome**

-This is the repository for [my pesroonal site](https://alex-pv01.github.io/my-site/).
+This is the repository for [my personal site](https://alex-pv01.github.io/my-site/).
 Please be patient, it is under construction.

 ---